 You can catch a taxi at the ranks outside most train and bus stations, or simply telephone for a radio taxi.
 Radio taxi meters start running from when you've called rather than when you're picked up.

 Charges vary somewhat from one region to another.
 Most short city journeys cost between €10 and €15.
 Generally, no more than four people are allowed in one taxi.

-Italy's extensive network of roads span numerous categories.
-The main ones include:
+Italy's extensive network of roads spans numerous categories.
+The main ones include the following:

 Autostradas – An extensive, privatised network of motorways, represented on road signs by a white 'A' followed by a number on a green background.
 The main north–south link is the A1.
 Also known as...

 Trains in Italy are convenient and relatively cheap compared with other European countries.
 The better train categories are fast and comfortable.Trenitalia is the national train system that runs most services.
 Its privately owned competitor Italo runs high-velocity trains between Turin and...